 Let’s consider the bi-dimensional random vector in Equation 14.1 and let’s write the joint distribution of and , i.e. In the continuous case, there exists a joint density such that: Moreover, from the joint distribution (Equation 14.4) it is possible to recover the marginals distributions, i.e.

-Then, given the marginals (Equation 14.6), it is possible to compute the unconditional moments, i.e.
+Then, given the marginals (Equation 14.6), it is possible to compute the unconditional moments, for example

 - First moment: .